the-puzzler/fixed-key-value-RMF-attention/README.md

-# Spatial Net: Continuous Attention with Radial Metric Fields
+# Spatial Net: Continuous Vector Attention with Radial Metric Fields

 A small research playground for modelling 2D neural fields with attention-style interactions between neurons that live in continuous space.
 The project compares three approaches that all share the same parameter budget and training recipe: